Just because the weather is colder during the winter months doesn’t mean that you won’t find plenty to do at the Cincinnati Zoo and Botanical Garden.

 1. You can participate in the Penguin Parade at the Cincinnati Zoo

-Watch the cuteness of the penguins in action as they waddle from their habitat at Children’s Zoo to the Wings of the World habitat.
+Watch the cuteness of lots of penguins in action as they waddle from their habitat at Children’s Zoo to the Wings of the World habitat.

 After the penguins pass you by in the parade, you are allowed to slowly join in on their Penguin parade by walking behind them.